 The library is located in the student lounge which is equipped with a study area that includes tables, chairs, books, magazines, and studying supplies.
+The students can check out books, videos and other resources through the front desk.

 COSMETOLOGY PROGRAM